deallen1989/CLRS-Benchmark-Report/README.md

 Where $tp$ is true positives and $fp, fn$ are false positives and false negatives, respectively.

-However, I was not able to fully understand how this was implemented on this benchmark, and I belive it would require some digging into the GitHub repository to fully understand.
+However, I was not able to fully understand how this was implemented on this benchmark, and I believe it would require some digging into the GitHub repository to fully understand.

 In any case, it would appear that some models were trained well, and good performance was attained.
 However as alluded to, on the test data with 64 nodes, performance dropped significantly: